BuilderDemo7/DPLFusionFix/README.md

 # Driver: Parallel Lines - Fusion Fix
-This is a project that aims to fix issues in the PC port of DRIVER: Parallel Lines (2007)
+This is a project that aims to fix issues and add small features in the PC port of DRIVER: Parallel Lines (2007)

 ## Releases
 You can get the latest release [here](https://github.com/BuilderDemo7/DPLFusionFix/releases),